vuongvu1/github-issues-explorer/README.md

 ![Issue Filter](screenshots/pagination.png)

-The app support basic pagination with maximum 3 pages showed and Previous and Next button.
+The app support basic pagination with maximum 3 pages showed and **Previous** and **Next** button.

+If anything change that affects the issue view (change repo address, switch filter, refresh page...), it will go back to page 1.

 ### 5. Add Comments